ddragosd/openwhisk-auth-package/README.md

 ```

 * `authenticate` - uses [experimental-openwhisk-passport-auth](https://git.corp.adobe.com/bladerunner/experimental-openwhisk-passport-auth) action.
-* `encrypt` - `TBD`. an action that encrypts the Access Token, Refresh Token, and User Profile using Openwhisk Namespace API-KEY.
+* `encrypt` - uses [./action/encrypt.js](action/encrypt.js) to encrypt the Access Token, Refresh Token, and User Profile using Openwhisk Namespace API-KEY.
 * `persist` - uses [experimental-openwhisk-cache-redis](https://git.corp.adobe.com/bladerunner/experimental-openwhisk-cache-redis).
 Other actions leveraging DyamoDB or another Azure storage could be used instead of Redis.

-The end-user should be taken through this authentication UI of the corresponding provider.
+The end-user needs to be taken through the authentication UI of the corresponding provider.

 ## Retrieving the persisted info